 Where can I buy other vegan products?

 Vegan-friendly products are increasingly available in shops and online.
 Talk to local vegans, try a web search and have a look in the Free From aisle of your local supermarket.
-Check out vegan Facebook groups in your country such as Vegan (Supermarket finds) UK for interesting products.
+This list of items in vegan-friendly supermarkets may help, as well as our shopping article.
+You can also check out vegan Facebook groups in your country such as Vegan (Supermarket finds) UK for interesting products, or use My Vegan Supermarket.
 You can also use our Trademark search to find more options, while having a look through our lifestyle section may help too.

 Can you tell me if this product or ingredient is vegan?